-In spite of the research knowledge, pests and diseases management in organic vegetable and potato cultivation still remain a major challenge in the tropics due to the non accessibility and availability of information on organic pests and disease management to small scale farmers, and due to the low or non-effectiveness of most botanical and bio-pesticides on the markets.
-To overcome these challenges the SysCom Kenya project is currently running two trials: The team is screening different commercial bio-pesticides and self-made botanical pesticides and is testing the best use of trap crops (e.g. african marigold, onion, chilli, mustard).
+In spite of these research knowledge on pest and disease management in organic vegetable cultivation, it still remain a major challenge in the tropics due to: (a) non accessibility and availability of information on organic pests and disease management; (b) non-effectiveness of botanical and bio pesticides on the markets as a result of inaccurate information on their effective dosage and frequency of spraying.
+To help overcome these challenges the SysCom Kenya POR is currently:

 In 2010 additional mother trials were established based on feedback from farmers.
 The new trials deal with i) the agronomic and economic importance of an improved phosphate rock application and ii) the most beneficial use of scarce farm biomass.